 The school has a Special Needs Governor who represents the interests of children with Special Educational Needs.
-The Inclusion Committee also meet termly.
-A termly multi agency meeting is carried out with SENAR to review the progress of all SEND pupils.
+A termly multi agency meeting is carried out with SENAR to review the progress of all SEND pupils and set priorities.

 Who are the support services that can help parents with pupils who have Special Educational Needs?